-- If you enroll when you first become eligible, coverage begins on the first of the month following your date of hire.
-If you are hired on the first of the month, coverage begins immediately. - If you enroll during the open enrollment period, coverage begins on the following January 1. - If you enroll because of a qualified life event, coverage begins on the first of the month following receipt of the enrollment request and documentation at UVA HR if the enrollment is received within 30 days of the event, but no earlier than the event date except births and adoptions.
-These changes are effective the date of the event if the enrollment is received within 30 days of the event and the premium change, if appropriate, is effective the first of the month in which the event occurs.
-If you miss the 30-day deadline, you must wait until the next open enrollment to submit the request and documentation.
+- If you enroll as a new hire when you first become eligible, coverage begins on your choice of the date of hire or the first of the month following your date of hire.
+If you are hired on the first of the month, coverage begins immediately. - If you enroll when you first become eligible due to a UVA "change job" or "transfer" event, coverage begins on the first of the month following the event date.
+If the event date is on the first of the month, coverage begins immediately. - If you enroll during the open enrollment period, coverage begins on the following January 1. - If you enroll because of a qualified life event, coverage begins on the first of the month following receipt of the enrollment request and documentation at UVA HR if the enrollment is received within 60 days of the event, but no earlier than the event date except births and adoptions.
+These changes are effective the date of the event if the enrollment is received within 60 days of the event and the premium change, if appropriate, is effective the first of the month in which the event occurs.
+If you miss the 60-day deadline, you must wait until the next open enrollment to submit the request and documentation.